destaMo/Scrum-Notes/content/web_development/skills/compliance.md

 ---

 ### 📝 Katas
-- Show me how did you manage to make your application compliant to GDPR or other standard and what was your biggest challange doing so
+- Show me how did you manage to make your application compliant to GDPR or other standard and what was your biggest challenge doing so